 - Filtration: In addition to HEPA filters, modular cleanrooms may use a number of other filtration mechanisms to remove particles from gases and liquids.
 These filters are essential for providing effective contamination control.

 - Cleaning: Cleaning is an essential element of contamination control.
 Decisions need to made about the details of cleanroom maintenance and cleaning.
 Applications and procedures need to be written and agreed upon by cleanroom management and contractors (if used).

-- Electrostatic Discharge (ESD): When two surfaces rub together an electrical charge can be created.
+- Electrostatic Discharge (ESD): When two surfaces rub together, an electrical charge can be created.
 Moving air creates a charge.
 People touching surfaces or walking across the floor can create a static charge.
-Special care is taken to use ESD protective materials to prevent damage from ESD.
+Special care is taken to use ESD protective materials in modular cleanrooms to prevent damage to products caused by ESD.

 The requirements for cleanroom garments vary based on the classification level and industry you work in.
 Lower classified cleanrooms (ISO 7 and 8) typically require smocks, shoe covers, gloves, and hairnets, while more stringent cleanrooms (ISO 6 and up) require full coveralls made of Goretex or similar nonwoven (and therefore non-shedding) materials, along with hoods, gloves, and shoe covers.

 People and clothing are two of the main sources of particulate contamination in a cleanroom environment.
 Therefore, a well maintained gowning rooms and proper gowning procedures are critical to maintaining cleanroom cleanliness.Important information for personnel to remember when gowning prior to entering the cleanroom include:

 - Always clean your street shoes before entering the gowning room.
 Automatic shoe cleaners and adhesive floor mats are an effective way to remove dirt and contaminants from shoes.
 Be sure to put on shoe covers before entering the gowning area.